Last updated on November 20th, 2022

-Do you want a new light but aren’t sure how to install a chandelier?
+Not sure how to install a chandelier?
 It’s actually not that hard.
-With the right tools, you can easily switch out your old light for a new chandelier on your own.
+With the right tools and steps, you can easily switch out your old light for a new chandelier on your own.

 Step 1: Turn Off the Electricity